PreveenSankhala/minlo/README.md

 - **docker run**: This is the command used to create and start a new Docker container.

 - **itd:** These are flags that determine how the container is run:
-    - **i**: This flag tells the container to keep the standard input (stdin) open.
+    - **(i)** : This flag tells the container to keep the standard input (stdin) open.
 It's commonly used when you want to interact with the container, like running an interactive shell inside it.

-    - **t**: This flag allocates a pseudo-TTY (terminal) for the container.
+    - **(t)** : This flag allocates a pseudo-TTY (terminal) for the container.
 It simulates a terminal environment, which is useful for running commands that require terminal-like behavior, such as command-line prompts.

-    - **d:** Run the container in detached mode (background).
+    - **(d)** : Run the container in detached mode (background).

 - **-name minio1**: This assigns the name "minio1" to the Docker container.